0xpix/Hei-DataHub/docs/index.md

 ## Welcome to Hei-DataHub

-**Hei-DataHub** is a local-first TUI (Terminal User Interface) for managing datasets with consistent metadata, fast full-text search, and automated PR workflows.
-Think of it as a lightweight data catalog for teams who want to organize datasets without complex infrastructure.
+**Hei-DataHub** is a cloud-based TUI (Terminal User Interface) for managing and organizing datasets with consistent metadata, fast full-text search, and direct integration with HeiBox (WebDAV).

-Everything runs locally—YAML files + SQLite database—no network required except for optional GitHub integration.
+It provides a lightweight, command-line data catalog that connects directly to your HeiBox storage — allowing you to browse, search, and manage datasets securely.

 ## What's New in v0.59-beta 📚